theedanico/Django-Quiz-App/README.md

 # Django-Quiz-App
-A simple Web Quizz application using Django framework.
+A simple Web Quiz application using Django framework.